akshaykaura20/stonks/README.md

 This app utilizes Yahoo Finance for real-time stock data retrieval.
 Ensure you comply with their usage policies.

 ## License
 This project is not licensed.

----

-This README provides a clear and professional overview of your project, including features, setup instructions, and important details about the tech stack and licensing.
+Only for educational purposes.